 What is the difference between a parental exception waiver and a parental request?

-A Parental request, on the other hand, are requests by parents or guardians to have their child transferred from a structured English immersion setting, placed in an English-language mainstream class, and provided with additional and appropriate instructional services as authorized by the California Code of Regulations, Title 5, Section 11301(b).
+A Parental request, on the other hand, is a request by a parent or guardian to have their child transferred from a structured English immersion setting, placed in an English-language mainstream class, and provided with additional and appropriate instructional services as authorized by the California Code of Regulations, Title 5, Section 11301(b).

 Yes.
 For CBEDS reporting purposes, bilingual paraprofessionals are reported if they provide primary language support to ELs in classrooms where the teacher is providing English Language Development (ELD), Specially Designed Academic Instruction in English (SDAIE), primary language instruction, or a combination of these EL services.

-Please note, the bilingual paraprofessionals reported in this section should also be reported in Section A, Classified Staff.
+Please note: The bilingual paraprofessionals reported in this section should also be reported in Section A, Classified Staff.

-Do I need to report 2011-12 School Improvement Grant (SIG) data?
+Do I need to report 2012–13 School Improvement Grant (SIG) data?

-To determine if your sites are SIG participants and required to submit data for SIG, review the 2012 CBEDS List of Expected Schools available within the CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx].
-SIG reporting instructions are on pages 12-14 of the CBEDS Administrative Manual.
+To determine whether your sites are School Improvement Grant (SIG) participants and are required to submit data for SIG, review the 2013 CBEDS List of Expected Schools available within CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx].
+SIG reporting instructions are on pages 12–13 of the CBEDS Administrative Manual.

 If an LEA or school did not receive Title IV, Part A funds (Safe and Drug-Free Schools and Communities Act), are they still required to report the number of truancies?

-Yes, the LEA or school is required to report the number of students who were truant.
+Yes.
+The LEA or school is required to report the number of students who were truant.